 We are enormously grateful to Judith James for coordinating the program, and to Irina Morozova (The Ensemble Challenge’s Artistic Director) and Dene Olding who have selflessly volunteered to help, and have invested so much of their time, talent and experience.
 We are also very grateful to Gavin Tipping and Saint Matthews Catholic School, who have provided the venue for the workshops and of course to the audience for their generosity.

 We are in the final stages of developing the program for 2018 and will invite applications in April 2018.

-The Ensemble Challenge will culminate in a Community Concert on stage at Huntington on Sunday the 18th November; and a performance on stage for the Huntington Estate Festival audience on Friday 30th November in the morning prior to the main program.
+The Ensemble Challenge will culminate in a Community Concert on stage at Huntington Estate Music Festival Opening Weekend on Sunday the 18th November, followed by a performance on stage for the Huntington Estate Festival audience on the morning of Friday 30th November, prior to commencement of the main program.

 New elements for 2018 will include:

 1. A large Ensemble for musicians Grade 6 and below